Considerations when Configuring Custom Job Relationships in Employee Central

 The Second Manager is the only standard relationship that can be used in the Compensation Module, therefore, it is recommended that it is reserved for that purpose and not used in other processes.

 It is not possible to restrict which relationship types a user can maintain in the Job Relationships portlet.
-If there is a requirement to restrict the user from updating certain relationship types this can be done by raising an error message using a simple business rule.

 At the time of writing this blog post it not possible to hide the delete button on the UI even when Delete permissions are not granted in the permission role.